What is being done and what can be done to head off another COVID-19 surge in Washington state

-The new coronavirus’s fall surge public health officials have been sounding the alarm about for months is here.
+The new coronavirus’s fall surge that public health officials have been sounding the alarm about for months is here.

 New cases of COVID-19 are rapidly increasing in Washington, as are the numbers of people being hospitalized because of the disease.
 Like much of the rest of the country, the surges are driven by people gathering with friends and family, say health officials from Washington to Maine.